How Long Does DMT Last?

+There’s another way of using DMT that lasts much longer than smoking or vaping it: changa.
 The word “changa” refers to a smoking blend, consisting of smokable herbs infused with DMT.
 These herbs often include peppermint, blue lotus, damiana, mullein, and passionflower.
 Another common type of herb included is an MAOI-containing plant such as Banisteriopsis caapi.
 Changa is also called ‘smokable ayahuasca’ due to the presence of MAOIs (monoamine oxidase inhibitors).

 Ayahuasca consists of a DMT-containing plant (Psychotria viridis) and the caapi plant.
 The MAOIs in caapi prevent the MAO (monoamine oxidase) present in the body from breaking down DMT after ingestion.
 The MAOIs, therefore, make DMT orally active.
 When taken in this way, it becomes a slower and more extended experience.

 Since changa includes MAOIs, this can likewise slow down the DMT experience (including the onset), as well as lengthen its duration.
 Many people find changa easier to work with partly for this reason.
-Vaporizing DMT, in contrast, can hit you much faster and more intensely, with some users reporting that the effects feel more chaotic as well.
+Vaporizing of smoking DMT, in contrast, can hit you much faster and more intensely, with some users reporting that the effects feel more chaotic as well.
 Changa appears to offer a smoother and more grounded — but albeit still intense — DMT experience.

 Many people report that combining DMT with other drugs, particularly other psychedelics, can extend the length of the entire experience.
-If you vaporize DMT while already being under the influence of LSD, for example, the experience will not just be more intense but potentially longer as well.
+If you smoke or vaporize DMT while already being under the influence of LSD, for example, the experience will not just be more intense but potentially longer as well.

 Scientists Are Trying To Extend The DMT Experience

-In a 2016 paper published in Frontiers in Psychology, Dr. Rick Strassman and Dr. Andrew Gallimore propose a technique for making DMT trips last longer.
+In a 2016 paper published in Frontiers in Psychology, Dr. Rick Strassman and Dr. Andrew Gallimore proposed a technique for making DMT trips last longer.
 Drawing on techniques from anesthesiology, their proposed method will regulate the amount of DMT in the body and the brain.
 Regarding DMT, Gallimore states the following: